Meet the skilled and talented members of our community offering classes and resources to MUYA:

 I love the way Waldorf education honors children as delightful, new beings and aspires to bring magic to our interactions with one another.
 I trained as a Waldorf teacher at the Waldorf Institute of Southern California on the San Diego and Northridge campuses, as well as at the Waldorf School of Orange County where my girls attended for a brief time.
 I love story-telling, painting, yoga, herbalism, hiking, gardening, and learning from those around me.

 Theater and Dance

-Gemma Hebson has been a theatre and dance educator for all ages for the past 25 years.
-She has taught, directed and choreographed at Santa Ana High School, Laguna Playhouse, Saddleback College, South Coast Conservatory, Pacific Symphony’s Arts-X-press, and the Orange County School of the Arts in the Elective Department and Musical Theatre Conservatory, where she received the JRAY award for Best Choreography and organized the Acting and Singing classes for nationally recognized community outreach program, Camp OCSA.
+Gemma Hebson has been a theatre and dance educator for all ages for over 25 years.
+She has taught, directed and choreographed at Santa Ana High School, Laguna Playhouse, Saddleback College, South Coast Conservatory, Pacific Symphony’s Arts-X-press, and the Orange County School of the Arts Elective and Musical Theatre Conservatory, where she received the JRAY award for Best Choreography and organized the Acting and Singing classes for nationally recognized community outreach program, Camp OCSA.
 She has also held master classes at The Wooden Floor through the Dragon Kim Foundation and served on the Board of Directors for Dance Discovery Foundation.
-She is a Founding Ambassador of Oola, a global movement to live differently.
-She received her Bachelor of Arts in Theatre Arts from California State University, Fullerton, and continues to use her auditioning, casting, rehearsal, production and performance skills to create a beautiful life of acceptance and wonder for herself and her nine year old daughter.
+She is a Founding Ambassador of Oola, a global movement to live differently and the Legacy Award recipient at the 2023 Art-E Awards, recognizing her lifelong service to performing arts education.
+She received her Bachelor of Arts in Theatre Arts from California State University, Fullerton, and continues to use her auditioning, casting, rehearsal, production and performance skills to create a beautiful life of acceptance.